Balasubramanian-pg/Power-BI-Interview-Files/Interview Questions/Amazon/Total YTD, QTD, or MTD.md

 | **Performance Consideration** | Keep the Calendar table light; DirectQuery performance depends on the SQL backend. |
 | **Calendar Table**         | Must include columns like `Year`, `Month`, `Quarter`, `Date`.                   |
 | **Measure Reusability**    | Design `[Total Sales]` as a separate base measure (`SUM(Sales[Amount])`).       |

+> [!IMPORTANT]
+> Understanding these limitations and workarounds is crucial for handling DirectQuery scenarios in Power BI.

+---

+This document provides a clear, step-by-step explanation of how to calculate time-based totals in Power BI DirectQuery mode, addressing common interview questions and challenges.

+> [!TIP]
+> Practice these techniques with sample datasets to reinforce your understanding of DirectQuery limitations and workarounds.